-I agree to:
+I agree for my child to:

-- have an appointment(s), as detailed in the study flow chart in the information leaflet. - provide information about my health for use in this project. - allow the research team to contact my clinicians/GP about my treatment and study participation now and in the future, and to provide them with clinical results relevant to my care. - provide blood and/or urine samples for analysis, including genetic studies using DNA.
+- attend an appointment(s) as detailed in the study flowchart. - provide information about their health for use in this project. - allow the research team to contact my child's clinicians/GP about their treatment and study participation now and in the future, and to provide them with clinical results relevant to their care. - provide blood and/or urine samples for analysis, including genetic studies using DNA.
 Samples will be stored for the duration of the study.